 He's a popular speaker on the topics of design, creativity, branding, and marketing and has written six books.

-An award-winning author and educator, Deke McClelland is a titan of image editing and graphic design.
+Deke McClelland is an award-winning author, an educator, and a titan of image editing and graphic design.

 Aaron Draplin designs products, logos, and identity campaigns for companies like Nike, Patagonia, and Target.